braincraft-gmbh/ansible-hcloud/README.md

 bc.hcloud
 =========

-This role can be used to create, destroy, start or stop the servers in a Hetzner Cloud cluster (project).
+This role can be used to create, prepare and manage hosts in a Hetzner Cloud cluster (project).